mverleg/pyjson_tricks/README.rst

 Numpy arrays
 +++++++++++++++++++++++++++++++++++++++

-This implementation is mostly based on an answer by tlausch on stackoverflow_ that you could read for details.

-The array is encoded in sort-of-readableformat, like so:
+The array is encoded in sort-of-readable and very flexible and portable format, like so:

 .. code-block:: python

 	arr = arange(0, 10, 1, dtype=uint8).reshape((2, 5))
-	print dumps({'mydata': arr})
+	print(dumps({'mydata': arr}))

-after indering this yields:
+this yields:

 .. code-block:: javascript